 So, you have decided to start exporting to international markets.
 But, are you ready for this challenge?
 Assessing whether your business is ready to export is a complex process and should be supported by an export marketing expert.
 As a first step, however, you can do a simple self-assessment to determine if your business is heading in the right direction to be ready to export.

-In this article, we introduce you to the main components of ProFound’s Export Readiness Assessment (click here to know more about our solutions) and we guide you on how to conduct a self-assessment on your own.
+In this article, we introduce you to the main components of ProFound’s Export Readiness Self-Assessment and we guide you on how to conduct a self-assessment on your own.
 You can also watch our 20-minute video and learn how to do your first export readiness self-assessment.

 Watch the video